marion-an/SoftwareTesting-Assignment2/Documentation.md

 ### Post-conditions

+- Arithmetic exception if the post conditions are violated
 - T1,T2,T5 prove the point regarding one value being 1
 - The other tests show that the return value is always positive